transcendtient/Prusa-Sketcher/README.md

 ***Operation***

-1. unzip Pronterface
+1. untar Printrun-master into the main directory. "tar -xvf /Dependencies/Printrun-master.tar.gz ./"
-2. cd /java/time
+2. cd Clock
+3. The first time you run the script you'll need to recompile it. "javac -classpath .:/usr/share/java/RXTXcomm.jar PicToGCO.java"
-3. sudo java Clock (yes this is repurposed code from someone else)
+3. sudo java -classpath .:/usr/share/java/RXTXcomm.jar -Djava.library.path="/usr/lib/jni/" Clock

 *If you don't want to mess with permissions, just run the script as sudo.*